jckleiner/notion-backup/documentation/setup.md

 ### Google Drive

+> This is a pretty tedious task.
+If someone knows a better way to do this, please let me know.

 1. Login to your [google developer console](https://console.developers.google.com/)
 2. Open [cloud-resource-manager](https://console.cloud.google.com/cloud-resource-manager) and create a project.
 3. Go to the [Google Drive API](https://console.cloud.google.com/apis/library/drive.googleapis.com) page